How to Protect Yourself from Cancer, and What to Do if Diagnosed

 Cancer is one of the most feared diagnoses worldwide, yet much of the risk is preventable.
 While genetics, environment, and lifestyle all play a role, families can take proactive steps to reduce risk and respond from a place of faith, knowledge, and courage.
 God calls us to steward our bodies wisely, for we are “fearfully and wonderfully made” (Psalm 139:14).

-Lifestyle and Prevention Many cancers are linked to habits we can influence.
+Lifestyle and Prevention: Many cancers are linked to habits we can influence.
 Tobacco use, excessive alcohol, chronic inflammation, poor diet, long-term exposure to pollutants, low physical activity, and obesity increase risk.
-Even small, consistent changes, such as increasing vegetables, reducing processed foods, exercising regularly, and avoiding smoking, can significantly lower lifetime risk.
-Nutrition is a powerful shield: fiber-rich foods, cruciferous vegetables, berries, olive oil, turmeric, and leafy greens help reduce oxidative stress and maintain cellular health.
+Even small, consistent changes, such as increasing vegetable intake, reducing processed food intake, exercising regularly, and avoiding smoking, can significantly lower lifetime risk.
+Nutrition is a powerful shield: fibre-rich foods, cruciferous vegetables, berries, olive oil, turmeric, and leafy greens help reduce oxidative stress and maintain cellular health.
 While these foods do not cure cancer, they support the body’s natural defenses.

 Nutrition for Cancer Prevention